gleich/Multi-Container-NodeJS/README.md

 # Multi-Container-NodeJS

 Having two containers communicate (NodeJS and Redis Server) with docker.
+Docker compose will also restart any docker container that fails

 ## DISCLAIMER